The Goddess on Crete

 The story of the Minoan civilization on Crete is one of my personal favorites... because their island location enabled them to avoid a direct invasion by the Kurgans, their society in many ways demonstrates how peaceful Goddess cultures might have evolved, if allowed to follow a path of their own choosing.

-The first evidence of a large-scale and continuous occupation of the island does not appear until about 6000 BCE, so obviously the population was not indigenous, but must have come from somewhere else.
-The original colonists very probably arrived on rafts.
-In that case, the prevailing currents in the Aegean Sea indicate a point of origin somewhere on the western coast of Turkey.
+The first evidence of a large-scale continuous occupation of the island does not appear until about 6000 BCE, so obviously the population was not indigenous.
+The original colonists very probably arrived on rafts... in which case, the prevailing currents in the Aegean Sea indicate a point of origin somewhere on the western coast of Turkey.
 The currents run at a speed of about 1 knot, and the distance is about 200 miles, so they might have made such a journey in as little as 8 days.

 Major currents of the Aegean Sea